Indellient/liftoff-modern-application-automation/README.md

 ## Example 1: Infrastructure Pipeline

+> _I want to define my Operating System and Infrastructure as Code_

 Our first example consists of two individual pipelines - an operating system pipeline and an infrastructure pipeline.
 The first builds an Virtual Machine Image that is then used to provision the infrastructure.

 ### Example 1, Part 1: Operating System Pipeline